The original form of low carbon heating

 I’m keen to do my bit for the environment and am mindful of air quality, is a wood burning stove right for me?

-A modern Ecodesign ready wood burning stove will produce up to 90% less emissions than an open fire and up to 80% less than an average stove manufactured over 10 years ago making them an environmentally conscious choice that can help lower particulate emissions and improve air quality.
+A modern Ecodesign ready wood burning stove will produce up to 90% less emissions than an open fire and up to 80% less than many older, basic stove models, making them an environmentally conscious choice that can help lower particulate emissions and improve air quality.

 Wood fuel is sustainable, renewable and is very low carbon – in fact it emits just one tenth of the amount of carbon of gas and electric heating.